 - Transplant services.

-Prior Authorization requests can be submitted by telephone, eFax, or provider web portal.
+Prior Authorization requests (medical and behavioral health) can be submitted by telephone, eFax, or provider web portal.
 Although not required, submitting requests within the recommended timeframes below will allow for timely review of prior authorization requests:

 - At least 30 days prior to the initial evaluation for organ transplant services.